 Airport Security Tips

-These airport security tips and a little preparation ahead of travel will smooth your way through most of the world's airports.
+These airport security tips, with a little preparation ahead of travel, will smooth your way through most of the world's airports.

 - The main advice is allow plenty of time to check in (especially at busy times) as increased airport security screening may mean long queues and delays.